 Want some volcano facts?
 Here are 10 interesting facts about volcanoes.
-Some of these facts you’ll know, and others will be totally new to you.
+Some of these facts you’ll know, and others may surprise you.
 Whatever the case, volcanoes are amazing features of nature that demand our respect.

 1. There are three major kinds of volcanoes

 Although volcanoes are all made from hot magma reaching the surface of the Earth and erupting, there are different kinds.
 Shield volcanoes have lava flows with low viscosity that flow dozens of kilometers; this makes them very wide with smoothly sloping flanks.
 Stratovolcanoes are made up of different kinds of lava, and eruptions of ash and rock and grow to enormous heights.
 Cinder cone volcanoes are usually smaller, and come from short-lived eruptions that only make a cone about 400 meters high.

 2. Volcanoes erupt because of magma escaping from beneath the Earth’s crust